Aschteroth/azureML/README.md

 # Optimizing an ML Pipeline in Azure

 ## Overview

-This project is part of the Udacity Azure ML Nanodegree.
-In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
+In this project, we will build and optimize an AzureML pipeline using the Python SDK and a provided Scikit-learn model on a dataset from the internet.
-This model is then compared to an Azure AutoML run.
+By implementing and running a Hyperdrive Pipeline and an AutoML run on the same data, we seek to obtain the best performing model in terms of accuracy.

 ## Summary
-The data used in this project is related to direct marketing campaigns of a european Bank.
-Using a classification model, we want to predict if a client will subscribe to a term.
+The data used in this project is related to direct marketing campaigns of a banking institution, consisting of 20 feature-columns with personal data for 32950 observations and a target column "y" with the outcome of the marketing campaign.
+Using a classification model, we want to predict if a client will subscribe to a term, based on the feature columns.

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
-By comparing the results of a HyperDrive and an AutoML Pipeline run, we identified the best performing model for our dataset to be a VotingEnsemble with an accuracy of .9164
+By running and comparing the results of a HyperDrive and an AutoML Pipeline run, we identified the best performing model for our dataset to be a VotingEnsemble from the AutoML run, with an accuracy of 0.9164.

 ## Scikit-learn Pipeline
 We use the Logistic Regression algorithm from Sci-KitLearn in conjunction with HyperDrive for hyperparameter tuning.
 The pipeline consists of the following steps: